 As students experience daily life and the needs of this community, they may begin to sense God's call to longer-term service among the urban poor.

 Student expenses for a summer total around $4,000.
-But, in lieu of a fixed cost - the Trek asks students to set a fundraising goal based on historic cost and each students’ background.
+But, in lieu of a fixed cost - the Trek asks students to set a fundraising goal based on historical cost and each students’ background and will fundraise in a communal model.
 Talk to your director or email us with questions and concerns.